Scott Long: Eastern Europe

-In the mid-2000s, Eastern Europe saw a backlash against LGBT rights.
+In the mid-2000s, Eastern Europe saw a backlash against LGBTQ rights.
 Long cited the evidence of an "unexpected Europe" rolling back the post-1989 democratic advances: "faces bleeding, people running, the air streaked with tear-gas trails.
 These photographs have burst forth every spring and summer for several years, as LGBT groups try to stage pride marches in Kraków, Chișinău, Moscow."
-Bans on LGBT pride marches, he wrote, "became a way of defining who belonged in the public sphere, who could participate in politics at all."
+Bans on LGBTQ pride marches, he wrote, "became a way of defining who belonged in the public sphere, who could participate in politics at all."

 Long campaigned against attacks on pride marches from Latvia to Moldova.
 Human Rights Watch opposed the homophobic policies of President Lech Kaczynski's right-wing government in Poland.
 "As mayor of Warsaw, President Kaczynski opposed the right of lesbian and gay people to basic freedoms and equal respect," Long said.
 "As president, he will determine whether Poland protects rights or chips away at them."
 He supported pride activists in Poland against government attacks.
-Human Rights Watch also campaigned against the Kaczynski government's attempts to curtail free speech on LGBT issues.
+Human Rights Watch also campaigned against the Kaczynski government's attempts to curtail free speech on LGBTQ issues.

 Long went to Moscow in 2006 to support Russian activists, including Nikolay Alexeyev, attempting to organize a gay pride march in defiance of an official ban.
 The ban was part of a general strangling of civil society as President Vladimir Putin's regime became more authoritarian.
 Long witnessed and reported on skinhead and police violence against marchers, including a brutal attack on German member of the Bundestag Volker Beck.
 Long documented collusion between police and violent right-wing extremists, and "evidence that the police lured the lesbian and gay activists... to be beaten, then selectively jailed."
 He wrote of his own experience at the abortive march:

 All of a sudden the OMON police were there too.
 Instead of trying to separate skinheads and gays, though, they surrounded all of us in a double line, constricting the circle and shoving the crowd tightly together so that we were jammed up against each other—for maximum damage.
 The crush was paralyzing – I could barely breathe.
 The extremists were delivering body blows to people around me right and left. ...

 Finally the circle opened enough for most of us inside to escape.
 Various other people were arrested outside the circle.
 Yevgeniya Debryanskaya, one of the founders of the lesbian movement in Russia, was giving a media interview nearby.
 Police seized her and a friend and bundled her into the police van.

 Long again documented violence and police arrests at Moscow Pride 2007, where he was briefly detained.
 He wrote a report on those abuses, co-published by Human Rights Watch and the International Lesbian and Gay Association - Europe.